Skip to content

 10. On-device (Local Model) failures are not silently absorbed — they short-circuit the fallback chain so the user sees the actual error rather than being quietly bumped to a cloud service

-11. Certain non-retryable errors (notably Anthropic's "insufficient credits" and quota-exhausted responses from OpenAI-compatible providers) bypass both the per-service retry loop and the fallback chain — the error surfaces immediately
+12. Certain non-retryable errors (notably Anthropic's "insufficient credits" and quota-exhausted responses from OpenAI-compatible providers) skip further per-service retries and fail that service immediately; the fallback chain still continues to the next instance.
+Only on-device (Local Model) failures short-circuit the entire chain

 API Formats